2025/26 Board Members

 The Secretary shall:

-3. Write and submit news items for the Leisure World Newspaper
+Write and submit Club News for the Leisure World Newspaper.

 The Membership Chairperson shall: